determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 ## Some Tips

-Generating results of the desired quality is often a balancing act:

 * Training images are resized to 512 x 512 pixels by default.
 Resize your images accordingly will lead to the most consistent results.